CBBC

-CBBC (originally standing for "Children's British Broadcasting Corporation") is a British free-to-air public broadcast children's television channel owned and operated by the BBC.
-It is also the brand used for all BBC content for children aged 6 to 12.
+CBBC (short for Children's BBC) is a British free-to-air public broadcast children's television channel owned and operated by the BBC.
+It is also the brand used for all BBC content for children aged from 6 to 12.
 Its sister channel, CBeebies, is aimed at children aged 6 and under.
 It broadcasts every day from 7:00 am to 7:00 pm, timesharing with BBC Three.

 History

-Launched on 11 February 2002 at the same time as its sister channel CBeebies, the CBBC name (a contraction of Children's BBC) has been used since 1997 to brand all content on BBC One and BBC Two aimed at children.
-It has continued to be used as a brand on these channels even after regular weekday broadcasting was discontinued in 2012.
+The CBBC channel launched on 11 February 2002, along with its sister channel, CBeebies.
+The CBBC name (shortened for Children's BBC) had been used starting in 1997, as the branding for all content on BBC One and BBC Two aimed at children.
+It continued to regularly air on these channels until regular weekday broadcasting was discontinued in December 2012, but the branding continues to be used occasionally on these channels.

-Prior to the dedicated channels' launch, there were CBBC strands on other cable and satellite stations.
-First, on Nickelodeon as CBBC on Nickelodeon between 1996 and 1999, and on BBC Choice with exclusive programmes as CBBC Choice between 1998 and 1999 and airing repeats as during the daytime as CBBC on Choice from 1999 to 2002.
+Prior to the channels' launch, there were CBBC blocks on other cable and satellite stations.
+From 1996 to 1999, CBBC programming aired on Nickelodeon as a block called CBBC on Nickelodeon, and on BBC Choice (now BBC Three), exclusive programmes aired as CBBC Choice between 1998 and 1999, and airing reruns during daytime hours as CBBC on Choice from 1999 to 2002.

-CBBC was named the Channel of the Year at the Children's BAFTA awards in 2008, 2012, and 2015.
-The channel averages 300,000 views per day.
+CBBC was named the Channel of the Year at the British Academy Children's Awards in 2008, 2012, and 2015.
+The channel averages 300,000 viewers per day.

-The channel broadcasts from 7:00 am – 7:00 pm, 7 days a week, timesharing with BBC Choice from its launch until 8 February 2003.
+The channel broadcast from 7:00 am to 7:00 pm, seven days a week, timesharing with BBC Choice from its launch until 8 February 2003.
 From 9 February 2003, the channel timeshares with BBC Three, which replaced BBC Choice.
 On 22 August 2008, it was announced that the channel would be available live on its website from 16 September.
 CBBC's reach further expanded with the addition of the channel on Sky in Ireland on 12 May 2011.
 The British Forces Broadcasting Service (BFBS) have provided viewers with CBBC and CBeebies since 1 April 2013, when they replaced BFBS Kids.